-People: Planning a Community for All Ages and Stages
+People: Planning a Community for All Ages & Stages

-ince 2008, Troy's housing market has changed dramatically.
-While the focus on "Urban Villages" and promoting mixed use residential has been a positive force on the market, the foreclosure crisis and economic recession had serious consequences for homeowners and housing developers.
-What did we learn in the last 5 years?
+Since 2008, Troy's housing market has changed dramatically.

+While the focus on "Urban Villages" and promoting mixed use residential has been a positive force on the market, the foreclosure crisis, economic recession, and the pandemic had serious consequences for homeowners and housing developers.
+What did we learn in the last 15 years?
 When change is the only constant, diversity is the City's key to success.

 A diverse mix of housing types is essential to meeting the needs of current residents, while attracting new households to the community.
 The City of Troy is a leader in the Knowledge Economy and should continue to meet the needs of this young, ambitious workforce by providing desirable entry level housing options.
 The City is also a leader in public education, recreation amenities, and community services; such quality of life factors make Troy an attractive community for families and empty nesters.
+Housing diversity provides a mixture of housing options that allows people with different housing needs to be able to live in Troy, and remain when their needs change.
+This requires a diversity of housing types at a range of price points, available to rent or own.

-The City should continue to protect homeowners and the character of residential neighborhoods, while providing new opportunities and greater flexibility.
-Supporting townhomes and other multi-family housing options as infill development will allow residents to transition through the various housing types while staying rooted in the Troy community.
+The City should continue to protect homeowners and the character of residential neighborhoods, while providing new opportunities and greater housing flexibility.
+Supporting missing-middle and other multifamily housing options as infill development will allow residents to transition through the various housing types while staying rooted in the Troy community.